clux/magic-forest/README.md

 - missing release optimizations are 3-8 times slower (depending on whether you use cargo debug builds or rustc without any flags)
 - a more cpp style `is_valid` function without pattern matching in rust made no noticeable performance increase, and the pattern matching feels more reabable despite being longer
 - using a `::new` wrapper in `mutate` gave an extremely insignificant performance hit, and looks nicer
-- arg parsing without a library was awkwardly unwrappy - would not recommend `std::env:args` (knocked it down from the cleanest to read language implementation)